fabioc-aloha/LogoScraper/README.md

 - Removes leading/trailing dots and hyphens
 - Handles multiple domains in a single field, using only the first valid one

-**Minimum Acceptable Logo Size:** Logos must now be at least **28x28 pixels**.
+**Minimum Acceptable Logo Size:** Logos must now be at least **24x24 pixels** by default (configurable).
 Images smaller than this will be rejected as too low quality.

 This ensures that only truly invalid domains are skipped, improving logo fetch rates and reducing errors.

 ## Logo Size Requirements
-- The minimum source size for logos is controlled by the `MIN_SOURCE_SIZE` setting in `config.py`.
+- The minimum source size for logos is controlled by the `MIN_SOURCE_SIZE` setting in `config.py` (default: 24).
 - **At least one dimension (width or height) must be greater than or equal to `MIN_SOURCE_SIZE`.**
 - Images where both dimensions are below this threshold are rejected as too small.
+- You can change this minimum in `config.py` as needed.

 ## Upscaling Behavior
 - There is no longer a maximum upscaling ratio.
 Any image meeting the minimum size requirement will be upscaled to the configured output size (`OUTPUT_SIZE`).